Anti-thrombin aptamers: Therapeutic applications

 It has been demonstrated that TBA can inhibit the thrombin-induced platelet aggregation and clot-bound thrombin activity.
 The IC50 of TBA for the inhibition of platelet aggregation (0.5 U/mL thrombin) is around 70 to 80 nmol/L, which is much lower than that of hirudin (~1.7 umol/L).
 Also, compared with heparin, TBA is more efficient in the inhibition of clot-bound thrombin.
 Furthermore, TBA recognizes and inhibits prothrombin with similar affinity against alpha-thrombin.
 As a result, TBA prolongs the prothrombin time when interacting with prothrombin.
 TBA entered the phase I clinical trial for coronary artery bypass graft surgery by Archemix and Nuvelo (now ARCA Biopharma) around 2005.
 Although it showed a rapid onset response with desired anticoagulation activity, the activity requires significantly high dosage of TBA.
 Thus, the companies redesigned the sequence of TBA and developed a second-generation 26-mer DNA aptamer known as NU172, which is now under phase II clinical trial.

+Thrombin is a popular target for biosensing given its involvement in many pathological diseases, such as atherosclerosis and thrombosis.
+As such, TBA can function as a thrombin detector, with TBA coated microlasers serving as the first soluble lasing biosensors of their kind.